Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Hair transplant patients are required to shave their heads prior to the procedure.
+Hair transplant patients are required to shave their heads before the procedure.
 This can be completed well before the procedure, in some cases.
 This can cause some concern for patients about their appearance.
-Trichopigmentation can be used to help simulate the appearance of growing hair if the completely shaven look is not what they desire.
-This also helps the look of hair post-procedure as the pigment remains to create the appearance of soft hair growth while the results become fully apparent in the transplanted hair.
+Trichopigmentation can help simulate the appearance of growing hair if the completely shaven look is not what they desire.
+This also helps the look of hair post-procedure as the pigment remains to create soft hair growth while the results become fully apparent in the transplanted hair.

 Covering Post-Surgery Scarring

 Scarring is an inevitable side effect of any surgery.
 This is particularly true of those who decide to undergo hair transplantation.
 When the skin is injured, it creates new collagen fibers.
 Sometimes this is in the form of thick bundles, depending on the severity of the injury.
 The tissue, while unsightly, protects the skin from future damage.
 After a hair transplant, several scar types can occur:

 Patients can, if they wish, camouflage their scar tissue with the use of Trichopigmentation in conjunction with Follicular Unit Extraction (FUE) hair grafts.